wix-incubator/repluggable/README.md

    }
    ```

-1. Contribute your API from an entry point `install` function:
+1. Contribute your API from an entry point `attach` function:
     ```TypeScript
     import { FooAPI, createFooAPI } from './fooApi'